CodingFries/frameless_browser/README.md

 ## Overview

-Frameless Browser is a lightweight desktop web browser application that provides a clean, distraction-free browsing experience.
+Frameless Browser is a lightweight desktop web browser application specifically designed for **Wide OLED Screens** where you want to watch videos on YouTube or other streaming platforms in full screen on the side without annoying window borders and risk of OLED burn-in.
 Built using Flutter and WebView2 technology, it offers a frameless window interface with hover-activated controls and customizable settings.

+### Perfect for OLED Displays

+This browser is particularly valuable for users with wide OLED monitors who want to:
+- **Watch videos in full screen** without traditional window borders that can cause burn-in
+- **Eliminate static UI elements** that could permanently damage OLED pixels over time
+- **Enjoy content on the side** of their wide screen while working on other tasks
+- **Prevent burn-in risks** from persistent browser chrome and window decorations

 ## Features